Morocco Travel Cost: The Ultimate 2026 Budget Breakdown

 - Luxury hotels/resorts: $200+/night

-Regional price differences are significant—Marrakech and Casablanca are pricier than smaller cities.
+Regional price differences are significant — Marrakech and Casablanca are pricier than smaller cities.
 Airbnb and vacation rentals can offer savings, especially for groups or longer stays.
+For budget-conscious travelers, our guide to cheap accommodation options in Morocco is essential reading.

 Transportation Within Morocco